kitajchuk/node-squarespace-server/README.md

 ### Workflow
 You can use any front-end workflow you like when working with a custom Squarespace template.
 At the very least the separation of your source files and your actual template is recommended.
 I have developed a [grunt](http://gruntjs.com) workflow that bootstraps a [grunt-nautilus](https://github.com/kitajchuk/grunt-nautilus) based approach: [grunt-init-squarespace](https://github.com/kitajchuk/grunt-init-squarespace).
-At the very least, this is a good example of how to go about setting up your own workflow which keeps your source and template code separate.
-I have been working on [grunt-nautilus-squarespace-boilerplate](https://github.com/kitajchuk/grunt-nautilus-squarespace-boilerplate) as a better starting place, try it out if it fits your style.
+This boilerplate, [grunt-nautilus-squarespace-boilerplate](https://github.com/kitajchuk/grunt-nautilus-squarespace-boilerplate), is a better starting place if this fits your style.
+And if you're not a fan of [Grunt](http://gruntjs.com/), the [templar](https://github.com/kitajchuk/templar) boilerplate project is one that aims to reduce the dependency footprint as well as provide a better suite of tools including [Webpack](https://webpack.github.io/), [ESLint](http://eslint.org/) and [Babel](http://babeljs.io/).

 ### Login
 You will first be prompted with a login page.
-Enter your email and password for YOUR Squarespace account ( used for logging into `/config` ) that is associated with THIS Squarespace site.
+Enter your email and password for __YOUR__ Squarespace account ( used for logging into `/config` ) that is associated with __THIS__ Squarespace site.
 This information is not stored anywhere, it is just used to make some initial requests to retrieve data for your site.